 To make Vegan Shawarma Rice Bowl, you can make the following changes…

-• Skip out on chicken and make this recipe with mushrooms and onions or even potatoes instead.
+- For the chicken shawarma recipe, skip out on chicken and make this recipe with mushrooms and onions or even potatoes instead.
 You can use the same marinade given in this recipe.
 Skip out on the yogurt in the marinade too.
 Also, make sure you use lemons that haven’t been waxed.
 Waxed lemons are not vegan because the wax on these lemons contains shellac, which is derived from the female lac bug.
 Make sure you marinate your veggies for at least 30 minutes and then cook them accordingly.

-• For the creamy white garlic sauce, skip out on the Greek yogurt and mayonnaise and use garlic hummus, garlic tahini (just add in some smashed garlic paste to your hummus and tahini and leave for a few hours) or toum instead!
+- For the creamy white garlic sauce, skip out on the Greek yogurt and mayonnaise and use garlic hummus, garlic tahini sauce (just add in some smashed garlic paste to your hummus and tahini and leave for a few hours) or toum instead!
 You can have your vegan shawarma rice bowl with the non-garlic versions of hummus and tahini too, but the garlickiness is the fun part of shawarma.
 Vegan shawarma rice bowl tastes absolutely amazing with all these sauces anyway!

-• Instead of using butter to toast the rice, you can go ahead and add a little more cooking oil to the pan.
+- Instead of using butter to toast the rice, you can go ahead and add a little more cooking oil to the pan.

-• You can use vegetable broth, a vegan-friendly broth or water instead of chicken broth to cook your rice.
+- You can use vegetable broth, a vegan-friendly broth or water instead of chicken broth to cook your rice.

 And as always, please read through the ingredient list of all the given ingredients in the recipe to make sure everything is vegan.